100 Notable alumni of

 -

-Steven Arthur Pinker is a Canadian-American cognitive psychologist, linguist, and popular science author.
+Steven Arthur Pinker is a Canadian cognitive psychologist, psycholinguist, popular science author, and public intellectual.
 He is an advocate of evolutionary psychology and the computational theory of mind.
+Pinker is the Johnstone Family Professor of Psychology at Harvard University.

 -